Mandate under the Anti-Money Laundering and Countering the Financing of Terrorism (AML/CFT) Act No. 13 of 2009

-• The amendment of the Guyana Gold Board Act Chapter 66:01 to include the AML ‘fit and proper’ criteria which would determine the qualification of an Applicant for the issuance of the Authorisation to Possess, Sell, or Export Gold under section 9 (1) of the Guyana Gold Board Act;
+• The amendment of the Guyana Gold Board Act, Chapter 66:01, to incorporate the AML/CFT ‘fit and proper’ criteria for determining the suitability of applicants seeking an Authorisation to Possess, Sell, or Export Gold under Section 9(1) of the Guyana Gold Board Act.

 Reporting Entity